THE CHALLENGE

 40% of IBD patients are non-responsive to mainstay therapy

-Inflammatory bowel disease (IBD) is characterized by chronic inflammation that is a result of an abnormal immune response mediated by cytokine storm and immune cell infiltration.
-While the precise cause of IBD remains elusive, it can be attributed to abnormal immune function, genetic factors, or exposure to environmental triggers such as pathogens.
+Inflammatory bowel disease (IBD) is characterized by chronic inflammation mediated by cytokine storm and immune cell infiltration.
+While the precise cause of IBD remains elusive, it can be associated with abnormal immune function, genetic factors, or exposure to environmental triggers including some pathogens.
 Prioritizing disease models that reflect the patient’s condition is paramount to better understand the pathophysiology of gut inflammation and develop effective treatments.

 OUR SOLUTION